-- the research question and reason for the study (stated in the Introduction) - the hypothesis or hypotheses tested (Introduction) - how the hypothesis was tested (Method) - the findings (Results, including tables and figures) - how the findings were interpreted (Discussion)
+- the research question and reason for the study (stated in the Introduction) - the hypothesis or hypotheses tested (Introduction) - how the hypothesis was tested (Methodology including sample, variables & technique) - the findings / Results and how those were interpreted (Discussion)

-Underline key sentences or write the key point (e.g., hypothesis, design) of each paragraph in the margin.
+Underline key sentences or write the key point (e.g., research gap) of each paragraph in the margin.
 Although the abstract can help you to identify the main points, you cannot rely on it exclusively, because it contains highly condensed information.

-Read for depth, read interactively.
-After you have highlighted the main points, read each section several times.
-As you read, ask yourself these questions:
+Read for depth, read interactively: After you have highlighted the main points, read each section several times.